piersolenski/telescope-import.nvim/README.md

 ## ⚙️ Configuration

-`telescope-import.nvim` requires no configuration out of the box, but you can tweak it in the following ways:
+`import.nvim` requires no configuration out of the box, but you can tweak it in the following ways:

 ```lua
 require("telescope").setup({